ucsd-cse112-sp19/Team11/README.md

 <!-- TODO - Adopt a versioning guideline on meeting -->

-We use [SemVer](http://semver.org/) for versioning.
+TEMPORARY - We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Team Members